jonasjaeger-sci/mod905/docs/examples/examples-pyvisa.rst

 compressed and organized such to simplify the following post-processing operations.

-The compressor tool indicate eventual file inconsistencies, e.g. corrupted files or not corresponding cycles.
+The compressor tool indicates eventual file inconsistencies, e.g. corrupted files or not corresponding cycles.
 This situation might happen when the simulation data have been produced by multiple machines and/or by multiple independent runs.